Fenestration and Heat Gain in Tropical Areas

 Heat Transfer Mechanism

-In the tropics, one of the biggest challenges a building owner face is the cost of keeping a building cool and comfortable for its occupants in an eco-friendly manner.
+In the tropics, one of the biggest challenges a building owner faces is the cost of keeping a building cool and comfortable for its occupants in an eco-friendly manner.
 To do so, architects and engineers have increasingly turned to passive cooling solutions to design green buildings, which regulate heat gain and dissipation with little to no energy consumption, enhancing the building’s thermal performance.